Deepshikhaverma18/-Algorithmic-Stablecoin-with-Price-Stability/README.md

 - Owner-controlled parameters for adjustment factor and target price.

 ## Future Scope
-- Integration with decentralized oracles like Chainlink or Band Protocol.
+- Integration with decentralized oracles like Chainlink or Band Protocol.rt
 - Advanced collateral management with multiple asset support.
 - Governance mechanism to allow decentralized parameter tuning.
 - Implementation of dynamic adjustment factors based on market volatility.